The governors are parents, teachers and people who live in our wider community.

 This image shows you our current governing body profile:

 This shows our current register of interests:

-Our governing body code of conduct is here: Ashmead Governors Code-of-Conduct May 2017.
+Our governing body code of conduct is here: Ashmead Governors Code of Conduct .

 Below are photos and brief information about the governors.

-Jane Bickley, deputy head, adviser to GB, attends CFC and C&A Committees
+Jane Bickley, deputy head, adviser to GB, attends all committees

 “Since joining Ashmead as Deputy Head in January 2011 I have been privileged to be part of the Governing Body in an ‘advisory’ role.
 This enables me to have an input to the governance of the school as well as day-to-day and strategic impact.
 I attend all the governing body committees.
 I am proud to be part of a hard-working and dedicated team of governors who are passionate about ensuring that our children and families receive the very best from their time at Ashmead.”

 Sean has been the headteacher at Ashmead since September 2011.
 Prior to that he was the deputy head of a school in Tower Hamlets where he attended all governing body meetings.

 “As the headteacher I want to provide the governing body with the information it needs – for example, our analysis of key performance data – so that they are able to challenge and support us to help provide an excellent education for all of Ashmead’s children.”

 Dean Johnstone, co-opted governor, Chair of Governors, member of CFC Committee